-Bless and defend, we beseech thee, from all their enemies, our most gracious Sovereign Lord King George, and all the Royal Family.
+Bless and defend, we beseech thee, from all their enemies, our most gracious Sovereign Queen VICTORIA, and all the Royal Family.

-Bless all those in authority in church and state; together with all our friends and benefactors, particularly the conductors of this school, for whom we are bound in an especial manner to pray.
+Bless all those in authority in Church and State; together with all our friends and benefactors, particularly the conductors of this school, for whom we are bound in an especial manner to pray.
 Bless this and all other seminaries for religious and truly Christian education; and direct and prosper all pious endeavours for making mankind good and holy.

-These praises and prayers we humbly offer up to thy divine Majesty, in the name, and as the disciple of thy Son Jesus Christ our Lord; in whose words we sum up all our desires.
+These praises and prayers we humbly offer up to thy divine Majesty, in the name, and as the disciples of thy Son Jesus Christ our Lord; in whose words we sum up all our desires.
 Our Father, &c.